terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 }.call(t, n(72), n(70))
 ```

-It could be seen, that in order to calculate the `hash` I need to know: `password`, `nonce` and `cnonce`, but from these three we only know the last two.
-Looking at the `function i()` I assume that the function creates a valid, not vulnerable `SHA256` hash.
+It can be seen, that in order to calculate the `hash` I need to know: `password`, `nonce` and `cnonce`, but from these three only last two are known.
+By looking at the `function i()` I assume that the function creates a valid, not vulnerable `SHA256` hash.
 As the result of this assumption, I have remembered about `WebSocket protocol` I noticed before and quickly searched for `WebSocket` word in the source code.